 Archaeology Priority Areas (APA) - have a high potential for the survival of archaeological remains of regional or national importance that have not been considered for designation as scheduled monuments, or where there is insufficient data available about the state of preservation of any remains to justify a designation.

-Locally Listed Buildings
+Non-Designated Heritage Assets

 A Local List contains details of buildings, structures or features that are not included by the Government on the statutory record of listed buildings, but which the Council believes are an important part of Sandwell’s heritage.
 Buildings and other structures included on the Local List need not be less significant in their context than designated assets; they will have important local significance.